Louise (The Human League song): Background

-"Louise" was the third single released from Hysteria, the Human League's follow up album to the international multi-platinum Dare.
-Like the rest of Hysteria, it was recorded during the hugely expensive and turbulent sessions by the band at AIR Studios during 1983/4.
-Dare producer Martin Rushent had quit earlier, after repeatedly falling out with Oakey and production had been handed to Chris Thomas and Hugh Padgham, with final finishing taking place at Town House Studios.
+"Louise" was the third single released from the band's fourth studio album Hysteria, the Human League's follow up album to the international multi-platinum Dare (1981).
+Like the rest of Hysteria, it was recorded during the hugely expensive and turbulent sessions by the band at AIR Studios during 1983–1984.
+Dare producer Martin Rushent had quit earlier, after repeatedly falling out with Oakey and production had been handed to Chris Thomas and Hugh Padgham, with final finishing taking place at Townhouse Studios.